ayojava/VideoService/VideoServer-Play-Java-Ebean-NoAuth/README-HowTo.txt

 How to import the project into (Eclipse based) ScalaIDE
 -------------------------------------------------------

-$ activator eclipse    # generates Eclipse project files
+$ ./activator eclipse    # generates Eclipse project files

 - Open ScalaIDE
 - Select "File -> Import..."